The Original Mom & Pop Relief Organization

 We at Lalmba love what we do.
 As Hugh and Marty grew older, they included many others in the work they have been blessed with.
-Like Hugh and Marty, they are almost all volunteers.
-A dozen more volunteers in the US assist with accomplishing the details of those efforts.
-At this writing, four American volunteers are serving in Ethiopia for one to two years.
+Various volunteers in the US assist Jeff and Hillary with accomplishing the details of this work.
+At this writing, several expatriate volunteers are serving in Kenya and Ethiopia for one to two years.
 Like us, their reward is in the work they do, and the lives they touch.

-Even though Lalmba has grown over the past 46 years, we still insist on "feeling small."
+Even though Lalmba has grown over the past 50 years, we still insist on "feeling small."
 It's important to us that our management, our volunteers, our African staff and our donors all feel like family.
 We work from home offices in each of our houses instead of a fancy (expensive) building.
-If you call the Lalmba phone number, you'll reach Hugh or Marty, depending on who's in the US right then.
+If you call the Lalmba phone number, you'll reach Hillary or Jeff, depending on who's in the US right then.

-We are all grateful for the immense privelege of doing this work.
+We are all grateful for the immense privilege of doing this work.